 Arm the ushers

 They’re the eyes and ears of the theater, so why not give ‘em a little extra firepower?
 Mopping up vomit and collecting ticket stubs just got a whole lot cooler!
-Instead of teenagers, movie theaters can start reaching out to retired police officers and ex-military for these positions.
+Instead of teenagers, movie theaters can start reaching out to retired police officers to fill these positions.

 Beef up the concession stands

 Popcorn is delicious, and goes great with a Coca-Cola, but neither makes us safer.
 What if the #2 Combo came with a handgun?
-Maybe we could buy some body armor in addition to that Icee.
+Maybe you could buy some body armor with that Icee.
 These aren’t drastic suggestions; it’s common sense, as both a safety measure and a way to boost a theater’s bottom line.

 Remember, folks: guns aren’t the problem.
 Movies and movie theaters are.
 Let’s set about fixing them.